Cadelabs/ornabook/src/Dungeons.md

 Exploration Dungeons have much fewer floors than Battle Dungeons, but each takes much longer to be completed.

-Exploration Dungeons also reward better [End-of-Dungeon rewards](#end-of-dungeon-rewards) and have no fight rewards reduction for bosses as Battle Dungeons do.
+Exploration Dungeons also reward 5 [End-of-Dungeon rewards](#end-of-dungeon-rewards) and have no fight rewards reduction for bosses as Battle Dungeons do.

 ### Mining
 Mining is the activity exclusive to Exploration Dungeons.